Course registration and advising will be done on an entirely new system called Colleague Self-Service.

-Course offerings will be available on October 23, 2018.
-The new Self-Service system includes a searchable “Course Catalog” database that includes course sections and meeting times.
+Course offerings will be available approximately 2 weeks beofore the start of priority registration.
+Self-Service includes a searchable “Course Catalog” database that includes course sections and meeting times.
 Course schedules will also be available on the Academic Scheduling website as they have been in the past.

 WHAT DOES A SELF-SERVICE COURSE PLAN LOOK LIKE?

 It’s a one-week calendar that displays course sections you plan to take.